Matth9814/Energy-impact-of-image-watermarking-in-serial-bus-transmission/README.md

 * [Blind watermark](https://pypi.org/project/blind-watermark/)
 * [Invisible watermark](https://pypi.org/project/invisible-watermark/)

-`VideoDigitalWatermarking` was not used but it was an inspiration for the Bit Replacement algorithm, the only time-domain watermarking algorithm used in this project.
+`VideoDigitalWatermarking` was not used but it was an inspiration for the Bit Replacement algorithm, the only spatial domain watermarking algorithm used in this project.

 * [Video Digital Watermarking](https://github.com/piraaa/VideoDigitalWatermarking)